Using borders as a focus, we walked, cycled and scooted to support girls’ education in Malawi. See the participants here >>>>>

 Cycling the Scotland-England border, followed by some readings from The Book!

 We are delighted to be one of the two beneficiaries of the royalties from this fascinating book about the Scotland-England border.

 It’s great to see people getting really involved with borders, long and short.

-- Jean is walking the boundary of the Black Isle
+- Jean walked the boundary of the Black Isle

-- Ishbel will cycle the Hebridean Way (Western Isles)
+- Ishbel cycled the Hebridean Way (Western Isles)

 - Andrea and Ashley cycled the Prime Meridien through London

 - Sam and Moira cycled around the Isle of Man

 - Brian cycled borders in Scotland-England and in France